ProfRedRooster/Tecumseh-verhuur/readme.md

 - The client-side price calculator
 - The admin panel
 - The settings panel
-- Upcoming Reservations tm
+- Upcoming Reservations
 - The morning/afternoon function in the database + form  :)

 Features that are not working yet:
 - Stop dates that are already reserved
 - Improve the date picker
-- Fix the admin-side price calculator
+- Fix the admin-side price calculator (i think i fixed all?)
-- Ensure that the service is also saved to the database
 - The morning/afternoon function in the admin panel

 Work in progress